-The Cayambis Sinfonietta is a professional ensemble that is made up of winds, strings, percussion and piano; in essence, the ensemble is like a miniature orchestra that can effectively perform a wide range of music of different styles and time periods.
-In addition to its concert program, the Sinfonietta also performs a school show to introduces students to the various characteristics of Latin American classical music.
+The Cayambis Sinfonietta is a professional ensemble that is made up of winds, strings, percussion and piano; in essence, it’s like a small chamber orchestra that can effectively perform a wide range of music of different styles and time periods.
+In addition to its concert program, the Sinfonietta also performs an interactive school program to introduce students to the various characteristics of Latin American classical music.

-The Cayambis Institute provides support for U.S. instrumentalists who would like to perform Latin American classical music at a national or international conference.
+When fully activated, the Cayambis Institute will provide support for U.S. instrumentalists who would like to perform Latin American classical music at a national or international conference.

-When fully activated, CILASiM will welcome proposals from musicians in Latin America who would like to produce a CD recording of Latin American classical music.
+When fully activated, CILASiM will welcome proposals from musicians in Latin America who would like to produce a studio-quality recording of Latin American classical music.